EslamA99/Linear-and-Logistic-Regression/README.md

 # Linear-and-Logistic-Regression
-Description and tasks is in Description folder
+Description of task is in Description folder